 This cilantro lime salmon bake is the perfect end-of-summer meal!
 We top salmon with a creamy cilantro lime sauce, give it a quick bake, then top it with a fresh tomato avocado salsa for a one-pan meal that’s done in under 20 minutes!

 This salmon is based on one of our long-time reader favorites, this herb-crusted salmon and potato bake.
 Funnily enough, I think that many people shy away from making seafood because it seems fancy or complicated, but in reality, it is one of the easiest ways to get a healthy dinner on the table fast!
 The quick bake results in perfectly tender, flaky salmon, the cilantro lime sauce provides amazing flavor, and the tomato avocado salsa takes it to the next level with fresh summer produce.
-You can eat it as-is or serve it with a green salad or some rice or cauli rice.
+You can eat it as-is or serve it with a lemon arugula salad or some rice or cauli rice.

 Cilantro Lime Salmon Ingredients